Serviceware/vault-plugin-secrets-keycloak/README.md

 # Keycloak Secrets via Vault

+The purpose of this plugin is to provide Keycloak client secrets from Vault.

 ## Setup

 Please read [Vault Plugin](https://www.vaultproject.io/docs/plugins) documentation for how to enable and handle plugins in Vault.